yazmeenparedes/Portfolio-Analysis/README.md

 *Asset tracks the performance of the Bloomberg Barclays U.S. Long Government/Credit Float Adjusted Index. (for more information, see references)*

-## VBISX: Vanguard Short-Term Bond Index Inv
+## VBISX: Vanguard Short-Term Bond Index Investor
 *Asset tracks the performance of the Bloomberg Barclays U.S. 1-5 Year Government/Credit Float Adjusted Index. (for more information, see references)*